Fajar-RahmadJaya/KeyTik/README.md

 <div align="center">

 ## Contributing
 Pull requests are welcome!
 We welcome contributions of all kinds, including bug fixes, features, improvements, documentation improvement and more.
-Check out the [Contribution Guidelines](https://github.com/Fajar-RahmadJaya/KeyTik/blob/main/CONTRIBUTING.md) to set up the workplace.
+Check out the [Contribution Guidelines](https://github.com/Fajar-RahmadJaya/KeyTik/blob/main/CONTRIBUTING.md) for more info.

-Thank you for helping improve this project!

 </div>